 The upshot of all this is that if a person who is revoked receives ANY kind of ticket, the lawyer has to either get it dismissed outright, or plea-bargain it down to what is called a “non-reportable” offense, meaning something that does NOT go on the person’s record.
 I rather dislike this cliche, but in this circumstance, results matter, for real.

-This also means that if a person whose license is revoked is involved in an accident, and even if he or she is NOT given a ticket for anything (meaning the police officer gives them a break), once the collision report makes it to the SOS in Lansing and the accident gets put on his or her record, a mandatory like additional revocation will be tacked on.
+This also means that if a person whose license is revoked is involved in an accident, and even if he or she is NOT given a ticket for anything (meaning the police officer gives them a break), once the collision report makes it to the SOS in Lansing and the accident gets put on his or her record, a mandatory like additional revocation will be added to his or her driving record.
 There is no way to avoid this from happening.
 If the Secretary of State finds out a person had been driving, and even if the person wasn’t issued a ticket for anything, the “mandatory like additional” revocation will automatically be tacked on

 There’s more to all this than just the legal eligibility to file a license appeal that’s at stake, because even when you can and eventually do file, the SOS isn’t going to be happy that you’ve been driving without a license.
 One of the more overlooked provisions of the main rule governing license appeals (Rule 13) requires that you prove, by clear and convincing evidence that you have “the ability and motivation to drive safely, and within the law.”
 This translates to showing that you can be a safe driver who will meet all the requirements mandated by the state.
 A bad driving record shows quite the opposite, but it’s even worse when you kept driving after losing your license, and worse still if you kept doing it after you claimed to have quit drinking.
 Driving on a suspended or revoked license is a crime, and the SOS will remind you of that, and that having done so raises questions about your “ability and motivation to drive safely, and within the law.”